QuantumBFS/QuDiffEq.jl/README.md

 ## Algorithms

-- Quantum Algorithms for Linear Differential Equations
+- Quantum Algorithms for Linear Differential Equations,
-  - Based on truncated Taylor series (ref : https://arxiv.org/abs/1807.04553)
+  - Based on truncated Taylor series
-  - Based on HHL (ref : https://arxiv.org/abs/1010.2745v2)
+  - Based on HHL.
-- Quantum Algorithms for Non Linear Differential Equations (ref : https://arxiv.org/abs/0812.4423)
+- Quantum Algorithms for Non Linear Differential Equations.

 ## Built With